mecid/mecid.github.io/_posts/2023-08-23-mastering-storekit2-subscriptionstoreview-in-swiftui.md

 layout: post
 ---

 This week we will continue the series of posts about StoreKit views in SwiftUI by covering another StoreKit view called *SubscriptionStoreView*.
-This view allows us to display and handle subscriptions in a single group easily.
+This view allows us to easily display and handle subscriptions in a single group.

 #### Basics
 The *SubscriptionStoreView* provides a complete subscription management flow in a single line of code.